EthanAI/ParkingGarageApp/README.md

 				(mag field seems crazy!) probably a bit west of river since not much GPS under the river Limit the mag values?
 Recorded amounts are hundreds of times normal values Accelerometer seems fine
+			Depreciated.
+Does not seem to occur near any of my garages Fix startup bug
+			First connect of the day from home crashes